The complete guide to choosing a portable camping toilet for your tent

 Thousands of campers will be flocking to Britain's campsites this summer to enjoy long-awaited tent holidays.
 But what do you do if the campsite you book onto doesn't have toilet and shower facilities open?

-Currently government guidelines mean shared campsite toilet and shower blocks won't be allowed to operate when campsites reopen on 12 April.
+Government guidelines mean there are strict controls over the operation of shared campsite toilet and shower blocks, with some sites choosing not to open them at all when campsites reopened on 12 April.
 Even when they do, it is likely strict rules will be in place for hygiene and social distancing, initially at least.
 Last year, because of the difficulty in managing the necessary cleaning regime, some sites decided that their amenities had to stay closed – meaning campers needed to bring their own washing and toilet facilities.

 While caravanners and motorhomers are used to having their own self-contained facilities, most tent campers rely on the on-site loos.
 So if you are planning a family holiday on a site where the amenity block will be shut – or if you are keen to go camping but are uncomfortable at the thought of using shared facilities – now is the time to think about buying a camping toilet and shower.
 And if 2020 is anything to go by, you'll need to be quick off the mark before they are all snapped up.